Process philosophy: Commentary on Whitehead and on process philosophy

 Whitehead is not an idealist in the strict sense.
 Whitehead's thought may be regarded as related to the idea of panpsychism (also known as panexperientialism, because of Whitehead's emphasis on experience).

 On God

-Whitehead's philosophy is complex, subtle, and nuanced; and in order to comprehend his thinking regarding what is commonly referred to by many religions as "God", it is recommended that one read from Process and Reality Corrected Edition (1978), wherein regarding "God" the authors elaborate Whitehead's conception.
+Whitehead's philosophy is complex and nuanced regarding the concept of "God".
+In Process and Reality: Corrected Edition (1978), the editors elaborate upon Whitehead's view of the concept: